Electricity sector in Italy: Early years

 The first electric power plants in Italy were carbon-fueled and were built during the end of the 19th century near city centers.
 Plants had to be close to the place of consumption due to the use of direct current and low voltage electricity, which limits greatly the possible transmission distance.
 The first power plant was built in 1883 in Milan, near Scala Theater, to power the illumination of the building.
 The plant, called Santa Radegonda, was the first power plant in continental Europe.
 Some of its components are on display in the Museo Nazionale Scienza e Tecnologia Leonardo da Vinci in Milan.

 Following the development of high-voltage transmission on long distances, Italy began to utilize hydroelectric power.
 Several hydroelectric plants have been built on the Alps and the Apennines since the beginning of the 20th century.
 The first geothermal power station in the world was built in Larderello in 1904.
 Renewable sources met almost all of the country's electricity demand until the 1960s, when population growth caused an increase in electricity demand.

 Nationalization

 The electricity sector in Italy was private until it was nationalized in 1962 with the creation of a state-controlled entity named Enel, with a monopoly on production, transmission and local distribution of electric energy in the country.
 The new entity incorporated all the previous private companies operating in Italy since the end of the 19th century.

-The nationalization followed a general tendency in Europe after World War II: France and Great Britain nationalized their sectors in 1946 and 1957 respectively.
+The nationalization followed a general tendency in Europe after World War II: France and Great Britain nationalized their electricity sectors in 1946 and 1957 respectively.
 This was seen as the only solution for an efficient and reliable electricity supply given the natural monopoly nature of this sector.